 Patte Koval, Management Support Specialist

 Patte also has experience in the funding side of nonprofit management.
-She is currently the Chair of the Jenkins Foundation Board of Directors and served for several years as a member of The Community Foundation’s Grants Distribution Committee.
-From 2009-2015, Patte served on United Way’s Community Building Committee which makes grant-making recommendations to United Way’s Board of Directors.
-She has been involved with Impact 100 since it started in Richmond.
+She is currently the Chair of the Jenkins Foundation Board of Directors and actively engaged as chair of their strategic planning process.
+She served for several years as a member of The Community Foundation (TCF) Grants Distribution Committee and manages the Koval Family Fund as well as two family scholarships held at TCF.
+From 2009-2015, Patte was involved with United Way on its Community Building Committee, and she has been involved with Impact 100 since it started in Richmond.

 Patte is a graduate of the College of William and Mary with a BA in Government and English.
 Her professional career includes executive positions as Benefits Manager of both Wheat First Butcher Singer and Hunton & Williams.
 In more recent years, she earned a certificate in nonprofit management from Nonprofit Learning Point/VCU and is a graduate of Leadership Metro Richmond.